-Welcome from Dr Kim Jacobson, Head of Severn Postgraduate Medical Education's School of Pathology
+Welcome from Dr Kim Jacobson, Head of the South West School of Pathology

 Pathology is at a very exciting stage, with development of new techniques including molecular and genetic diagnoses, and ever closer integration into frontline clinical care.
-Bristol is at the forefront of some of these developments.
-You will find Severn an exciting and rewarding place to train, as well as a vibrant place in which to live.
+Bristol, Exeter and Plymouth are at the forefront of some of these developments.
+You will find the South West to be an exciting and rewarding place to train, as well as a vibrant place in which to live.

 Introduction and Background

-Within Severn PGME the School will support the following functions and tasks necessary to develop a high quality training programme:
+Within Severn and Peninsula PGME the School will support the following functions and tasks necessary to develop a high quality training programme:

 - Teaching and learning